Donald Trump Speaks At Ohio GOP Fundraiser, Says ‘There’s Been A Lot Of Craziness,’ But Is Silent On McCain

 Senate Minority Whip Dick Durbin, Speaker of the House Paul Ryan, and many more politicians praised McCain highly.

 The president and McCain have had a contentious relationship over the years.
-McCain called Trump supporters “crazies” according to NBC News.
+McCain called Trump supporters “crazies,” according to NBC News.
 President Trump questioned whether McCain was really a war hero.

-During the Ohio speech, the president focused heavily on the Democratic party, saying that they would shed “innocent blood” if elected, according to The New York Times.
+During the Ohio speech, the president focused heavily on the Democratic party, saying that they would shed “innocent blood” if elected, according to the New York Times.

 “Democrat immigration policies are destroying innocent lives and spilling very innocent blood,” the president said.
 “We believe that any party that puts criminal aliens before American citizens should be voted out of office.”